Quantum theory from questions: Introduction

 The goal of this manuscript is to improve the situation; we shall show that, at least in the simple context of qubit systems, one can understand the physical content of quantum theory from an informational perspective.
 To this end, we shall exhibit, using the novel framework developed in \cite{Hoehn:2014uua}, how the quantum formalism can be constructively and explicitly derived from simple operationally comprehensible rules which restrict an observer's acquisition of information about systems he is observing.
+The acquisition of information of the observer about the systems will proceed by interrogation with binary questions.
 This reconstruction yields the detailed (and not only general) structure of qubit quantum theory and is thereby much less abstract than previous reconstructions.
 However, it also involves many more steps.

 In contrast to earlier works which aim at intrinsic properties and states of systems, here we shall solely focus on the relation of the observer with the systems, i.e., ultimately on the information which the observer has experimentally access too.
 In particular, we take the quantum state to represent the observer's `catalogue of knowledge' about the observed system(s), rather than an intrinsic state of the latter.
 This is conceptually motivated by and in line with the relational interpretation of quantum mechanics \cite{Rovelli:1995fv,Smerlak:2006gi,Hoehn:2014uua,hartle1968quantum,zheng1996quantum}, the informational interpretation in \cite{zeilinger1999foundational,Brukner:ys,Brukner:vn,Brukner:2002kx} and (at least elements of) QBism \cite{Fuchs:fk,Caves:2002uq,caves2002unknown}.
 While this general philosophy goes back to Rovelli's seminal {\it relational quantum mechanics} \cite{Rovelli:1995fv}, none of these earlier works provide a concrete framework from which to reconstruct the theory.
-This is a shortcoming which has only recently been overcome in \cite{Hoehn:2014uua} and which will be exploited in the sequel.
+This is a shortcoming which has been overcome in \cite{Hoehn:2014uua} and which will be exploited in the sequel.
 As such, the present manuscript (together with \cite{Hoehn:2014uua}) can be viewed as a completion -- in the context of qubit systems -- of many of the ideas put forward in these earlier works and, in particular, of relational quantum theory \cite{Rovelli:1995fv}.